 - Why you need a copy of the report

-Once completed, you’ll need to send the form and the fee ($22.00 at the time of this post) to the Pennsylvania State Police Crash Reports Unit.
-The address for this unit is included on Form SP 7-0015.
+Once completed, you'll need to send the form and the fee ($22.00 at the time of this post) to the Pennsylvania State Police Crash Reports Unit.
+The address for this unit is included on the form itself.

-If your accident wasn’t investigated by someone from the Pennsylvania State Police Department, you’ll need to make a request with the right law enforcement agency.
-For example, if an officer from the Harrisburg Bureau of Police responded to your accident, you’ll need to request a report from it.
+If your accident wasn't investigated by someone from the Pennsylvania State Police Department, you'll need to make a request with the right law enforcement agency.
+For example, if an officer from the Harrisburg Bureau of Police responded to your accident, you'll need to request a report from that agency specifically.

-To request an accident report from the Harrisburg Bureau of Police, do one of the following:
+To request an auto accident report from the Harrisburg Bureau of Police, do one of the following:

 - Visit the HBP in person at 123 Walnut St, 2nd Level, Harrisburg, PA 17101

 - Email a request to email@example.com

 - Send a request with the right fee ($15) to the HBP

 Do You Have to Report a Car Accident in Pennsylvania?

 If you're involved in a car accident, the existence of a police report does not let you off the hook from your duty to file a report of your own.
 Per Pennsylvania law, you must always report an accident that you were in.
 If someone was injured or killed in a crash you were involved in, you must also always call the police.
 The law also requires a police investigation when vehicles are damaged to the extent that they are unable to operate.